rweigel/datetick/README.md

 # datetick

-Sensible date tick labels in Python
+Sensible time and date tick labels for Matplotlib